ToshioCP/Gtk4-tutorial/src/sec13.src.md

 If `tv` is not a pointer to a TfeTextView instance, then it logs an error message and immediately returns.
 This function is similar to `g_return_val_if_fail`, but no value is returned because `tfe_text_view_save` doesn't return a value (void).
 - 5-6: GtkTextBuffer `tb` and GtkWidget (GtkWindow) `win` are set.
-The function `gtk_widget_get_ancestor (widget, type)` returns the first ancestor of the widget with type.
-The type is a GType.
+The function `gtk_widget_get_ancestor (widget, type)` returns the first ancestor of the widget with the type, which is a GType.
+The parent-child relationship here is the one for widgets, not classes.
+More precisely, the returned widget's type is the `type` or a descendant object type of the `type`.
+Be careful, the "descendant object" in the previous sentence is *not* "descendant widget".
 For example, the type of GtkWindow is `GTK_TYPE_WINDOW` and the one of TfeTextView is `TFE_TYPE_TEXT_VIEW`.
-Be careful.
-The parent-child relationship here is the one for widgets, not classes.
-The top level window may be a GtkApplicationWindow, but it depends on the application.
+The top level window may be a GtkApplicationWindow, but it is a descendant of GtkWindow.
-Because TfeTextView is a library, it can't determine the top level window type (GtkWindow or GtkApplicationWindow).
-GtkWindow is a parent class of GtkApplication window so it is more general.
-Therefore, TfeTextView takes GtkWindow as a top level window so that it can be used by any application.
+Therefore, `gtk_widget_get_ancestor (GTK_WIDGET (tv), GTK_TYPE_WINDOW)` possibly returns GtkWindow or GtkApplicationWindow.
 - 8-9: If the buffer hasn't modified, it doesn't need to be saved.
 - 10-11: If `tv->file` is NULL, which means no file has given yet, it calls `tfe_text_view_saveas` to prompt a user to select a file and save the contents.
-- 12-13: If `tv->file` doesn't point GFile, an error message is logged out.
-It is not expected.
-- 14-15: Otherwise, it calls `save_file` to save the contents to the file `tv->file`.
+- 12-13: Otherwise, it calls `save_file` to save the contents to the file `tv->file`.

 ### tfe\_text\_view\_saveas function